Mahatma Gandhi Bus Station: Hyderabad Metro connectivity

 The MGBS is connected to the city by the Hyderabad Metro's red and green lines, with a interlink station named "MG Bus" providing direct access to and from the Bus Terminus to the Metro station.
 Jubilee Bus Station (JBS), is also connected by the Hyderabad Metro's green Line while also connecting Secunderabad and Hyderabad.
 Travel time between the cities is 16 minutes, compared to 45 minutes by road.
 The MG Bus station is India's largest metro station and Hyderabad's tallest; its corridors – Corridor 2 - Green (JBS to MGBS) and Corridor 1 - Red (Miyapur to LB Nagar) – are on separate levels.
 According to the metro company, the station is designed for 100 years of service and its concourse will contain retail stores and entertainment.

 Infrastructure

 The MGBS covers 20 acre of a 8 ha complex, and was completed at a cost of ₹13 crore.
-There are 150 platforms, a 7,380-square-meter waiting room, a 3,455-square-meter shopping complex and a 5,000-square-meter parking area.
+There are 150 platforms, a 7,380-square-meter waiting room, a 3,455-square-metre shopping complex and a 5,000-square-metre parking area.

 Many TGSRTC buses in Hyderabad use the station, one of two terminals in the city for long-distance bus service.
 Corporation buses include Palle Velugu, Express, Deluxe, Super Luxury, Rajadhani A/C, Garuda, Garuda Plus and Vennela A/C Sleeper.